 Jade, tectonic plates, gorge-ous little trains, gold leaf, gardens, and a wild bird sanctuary

-To give you an idea of where you can go and what you can do with the Hokuriku Arch Pass, here’s some notes from my travels with the pass (from back in April 2019).
+To give you an idea of where you can go and what you can do with the Hokuriku Arch Pass, here are notes from my own travels with the pass in April, 2019.

 Karuizawa, Nagano Prefecture